José Caballero (baseball): Tampa Bay Rays

 Caballero made 86 appearances for Tampa Bay in 2025, slashing .226/.327/.311 with two home runs, 27 RBI, and 34 stolen bases.

 New York Yankees

 On July 31, 2025, the Rays traded Caballero to the New York Yankees in exchange for Everson Pereira and Marshall Toole.
-Caballero lead the league in stolen bases for the 2025 season with 49 stolen bases.
+Caballero led MLB with 49 stolen bases for the 2025 season.

+On Opening Day of the 2026 MLB season, Caballero made the first Automated Ball-Strike System challenge in an MLB regular season game, challenging Bill Miller's strike call on Logan Webb's first pitch to him in the fourth inning.
+The challenge was unsuccessful, and the strike call was upheld.
+The helmet that Caballero tapped to initiate the challenge was authenticated so that it could be sent to the National Baseball Hall of Fame and Museum.

 International career

 Caballero was named to the Panamanian national team in the 2023 World Baseball Classic.
 In the tournament, he slashed .231/.333/.308 with three hits and one walk over 15 plate appearances.